-- Services, drugs, or supplies you receive while you are not enrolled in this Plan. - Services, drugs, or supplies not medically necessary. - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice in the United States. - Experimental or investigational procedures, treatments, drugs or devices. - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest. - Services, drugs, or supplies for which there would be no charge if the covered individual had no health insurance coverage. - Services, drugs, or supplies related to sexual dysfunction or sexual inadequacy. - Services, drugs, or supplies you receive from a provider or facility barred or precluded from the FEHB Program. - Services, drugs, or supplies you receive without charge while in active military service. - Services and supplies furnished by yourself, household members or immediate relatives, such as spouse, parents, grandparents, children, brothers or sisters by blood, marriage or adoption. - Services, drugs, or supplies ordered or furnished by a non-covered provider. - Services and supplies furnished or billed by a non-covered facility, except medically necessary prescription drugs. - Services, drugs and supplies associated with care that is not covered. - Any portion of a provider's fee or charge ordinarily due from the enrollee but that has been waived.
+- Services, drugs, or supplies you receive while you are not enrolled in this Plan. - Services, drugs, or supplies not medically necessary. - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice in the United States. - Experimental or investigational procedures, treatments, drugs or devices. - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest. - · Services, drugs, or supplies for which there would be no charge if the covered individual had no health insurance coverage. - Services, drugs, or supplies related to sexual dysfunction or sexual inadequacy. - Services, drugs, or supplies you receive from a provider or facility barred or precluded from the FEHB Program. - Services, drugs, or supplies you receive without charge while in active military service. - Services and supplies furnished by yourself, household members or immediate relatives, such as spouse, parents, grandparents, children, brothers or sisters by blood, marriage or adoption. - Services, drugs, or supplies ordered or furnished by a non-covered provider. - Services and supplies furnished or billed by a non-covered facility, except medically necessary prescription drugs. - Services, drugs and supplies associated with care that is not covered. - Any portion of a provider's fee or charge ordinarily due from the enrollee but that has been waived.
 If a provider routinely waives (does not require the enrollee to pay) a deductible, copayment or coinsurance, the Plan will calculate the actual provider fee or charge by reducing the fee or charge by the amount waived. - Charges which the enrollee or Plan has no legal obligation to pay, such as excess charges for an annuitant age 65 or older who is not covered by Medicare Parts A and/or B, doctor's charges exceeding the amount specified by the Department of Health and Human Services when benefits are payable under Medicare or State premium taxes however applied.
-See Section 9, Coordinating Benefits with Medicare and Other Coverage. - Educational, recreational or milieu therapy, whether in or out of the hospital. - · Biofeedback. - Services and supplies for cosmetic purposes. - Travel, even if prescribed by a doctor, except as provided under the Aetna Institutes of Excellence transplant program or Ambulance benefit. - Handling charges, administrative charges or late charges, including interest, billed by providers of care.
-Charges for medical records or fees for missed appointments. - Services and/or supplies not listed as covered. - "Never Events" are errors in patient care that can and should be prevented.
+See Section 9, Coordinating Benefits with Medicare and Other Coverage. - Educational, recreational or milieu therapy, whether in or out of the hospital. - · Biofeedback. - Services and supplies for cosmetic purposes. - Travel, even if prescribed by a doctor, except as provided under the Aetna Institutes of Excellence transplant program or Ambulance benefit. - "Never Events" are errors in patient care that can and should be prevented.
 We will follow the policy of the Centers for Medicare and Medicaid Services (CMS).
 The Plan will not cover care that falls under these policies.
-For additional information, visit www.cms.gov, enter Never Events into SEARCH.
+For additional information, visit www.cms.gov, enter Never Events into SEARCH. - Services supplied by healthcare provider such as: membership or concierge service fees, handling or administrative charges (medical records and missed appointments), telehealth transmission fees or physician standby services. - Services or supplies we are prohibited from covering under the Federal Law. - Services and/or supplies not listed as covered.